-Applicants to the exchange program may be first-year applicants or current students within Columbia College.
-Students may participate in the program for up to four years of study and have the option of applying to the joint program in their junior year.
-Columbia College students interested in this program must submit a Juilliard Application for Admission (https:// undergrad.admissions.columbia.edu/apply/first-year/juilliardexchange), including pre-screening materials, by the Thursday, December 1 deadline.
+Applicants to the cross-registration program may be first-year applicants or current students within Columbia College.
+Students in the cross-registration program may participate in the program for up to four years of study and have the option of applying to the joint program in their junior year.
+Columbia College students interested in this program must submit a Juilliard Application for Admission (https://undergrad.admissions.columbia.edu/apply/ first-year/juilliard-exchange), including pre-screening materials.